DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide columns.md

 [note]

+Peculiar cases to set **columnHidingEnabled** to **true**:

-If a cell's text is truncated due to its length, TreeList can hide columns to the right of the corresponding column until the full text is displayed.
-This applies if the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage.
-You can also use the columns[].**hidingPriority** property to set custom hiding logic.
+* TreeList truncates a column's cell text due to its length when the column's [width](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#width) is not set or set as a percentage.
+To display the full text, enable the property.

+* TreeList adds horizontal scrolling for adaptability when all columns have a fixed (columnWidth, columns[].width set in pixels) or adaptive (columnAutoWidth) widths.
+To hide columns until the full text is displayed, enable the property.

 [/note]